Green-Conscious Copywriting

 Unintentional greenwashing is a result of a lack of knowledge in sustainability communications.
 An article by Sustainable Brands highlights a study revealing the widespread "capability gap" among marketers in effectively communicating sustainability practices.

 Intentional or not, there is a definite need to resolve the growing greenwashing issue.
-By continuously allowing companies especially the big ones to greenwash, they are reaping the benefit of getting more sales while retaining their unsustainable practices.
+When we let companies—especially the big ones—get away with greenwashing, they rake in the sales while keeping their unsustainable practices.
 This aggravates the environmental and societal problems we are trying to solve in the first place.
+(Side note, how cool is it to have a greenwashing police in every country?)

-Greenwashing’s impact also hits you directly - as a customer who is being deceived and lied to.
-Imagine you're on a strict organic-only diet due to medical reasons.
-And a company (big or small) advertises its products as 100% natural and organic.
-Whether purposeful or not, it’s a blow to your well-being.
+The impact of greenwashing hits you right in the feels, too—as a customer who’s being misled.
+Imagine you’re on a strict organic-only diet for medical reasons, and a company—big or small—advertises its products as 100% natural and organic.
+Whether they meant it or not, that’s a serious blow to your well-being!
 That’s why companies bear the obligation to be mindful of their marketing communications.

 What is Green-Conscious Copywriting